Skip to content

 The next option is a man-made filling.
 This might be your only choice if you have allergies to feathers.
 There are several types of man-made filling.

-Hollow fibre
+Hollow fiber

 Foam

-There are lots of different types of foam fillings around including recycled, mixed fibre and memory foam.
+There are lots of different types of foam fillings around including recycled, mixed fiber and memory foam.
 The advantage of foam fillings inside scatter cushions is that they often require minimal plumping to return them to their original shape.

 Can you machine wash scatter cushions?